CivicActions/ssp-toolkit/docs/ssp.md

 #### Drupal specific control support

 CivicActions works closely with the Drupal security community and reviews security announcements as part of the continuous monitoring strategy.
 Items found to require immediate remediation will be addressed.

-#### LINCS specific control or LINCS Responsibility

-CivicActions will implement an ongoing security control assessment of the LINCS system as part of the continuous monitoring strategy.
-Items to be found to be not implemented or planned will be documented as POA&M items for remediation.